tensorly/viz/docs/installation.rst

 Stable release
 --------------

-To install TLVis, run this command in your terminal:
+To install TLViz, run this command in your terminal:

 .. code-block:: console

-    pip install TLVis
+    pip install TLViz